 The Admissions Committee and Dean will select students for admission based on a variety of factors.
-When reviewing application files, the Admissions Committee and Dean will consider the applicant's overall grade-point average (GPA), grades in individual courses, undergraduate curriculum, exposure to the legal profession, participation in volunteer experiences, communication skills, background, LSAT scores, and any other pertinent information.
+When reviewing application files, the Admissions Committee and Dean will consider the applicant's overall grade-point average (GPA), grades in individual courses, undergraduate curriculum, exposure to the legal profession, participation in volunteer experiences, participation in preadmission or conditional admission programs at the School of Law or elsewhere (as deemed appropriate by the Admissions Committee and the Dean) communication skills, background, LSAT scores, and any other pertinent information.